 Area Properties (including total area, area center

-& moment of inertia) for Ship or Boat Cross Section
+& moment of inertia) for Ship or Boat Cross

-Large Complex Cross Section (Metric Units)
+or other Large Complex Cross Section (Metric

 Description